aalekseev/10-steps-security-pycon-ee-2020/slides/04-secure-connection.md

 <!-- note

-Well, what is overlooked, is that even if the site itself is served over HTTPS connection, if parts of it still using insecure HTTP connection to load images, javascript files or stylesheets you can say that it is not using secure connection.
+But what is overlooked, is that even if the site itself is served over secure connection, if parts of it still using insecure HTTP connection to load images, javascript files or stylesheets you can say that it is not using secure connection.

 The resource that is requested via insecure connection can be modified and replaced by malicious user listening to the traffic in the for example free public WiFi.